chmp/csc/Readme.md

 Sometimes it may be helpful to run individual parts of a script inside an interactive environment, for example Jupyter Notebooks. ``csc`` is designed to support this use case.
-The basis are Pythn scripts with special cell annotations.
+The basis are Python scripts with special cell annotations.
 For example consider a script to define and train a model:

 ```python